google/koladata/docs/api_reference.md

     will receive the same arguments as `body_fn` except the positional argument, and must return the same namedtuple.
 If not specified, the state at the end will be the same as the state after processing the last item.
-    Note that finalize_fn is not called if condition_fn ever returns false.
+    Note that finalize_fn is not called if condition_fn ever returns a missing mask.
   condition_fn: The function to be executed to determine whether to continue
     the loop.
 It will receive the loop variables as keyword arguments, and must return a MASK scalar.
 Can be used to terminate the loop early without